itsee-birmingham/standalone_collation_editor/README.md

 The collation editor provides a SettingsApplier class which uses the same configuration and Python support code as is used in the display settings configuration applied during the collation process.

-The function should create an isntance of the SettingsApplier class using the data in the *options* key of the request data object and then call the ```apply_settings_to_token_list()``` function from that objects using the data in the *tokens* key of the request data object.
+The function should create an instance of the SettingsApplier class using the data in the *options* key of the request data object and then call the ```apply_settings_to_token_list()``` function from that objects using the data in the *tokens* key of the request data object.

 The service will be called by the ```applySettings()``` function in the services file.